The Ultimate Guide to Cybersecurity Careers

 The fundamentals of network security are also useful at this level.
 This is not just about understanding how computers work and talk to each other, but how to engineer, design and create security systems.

-Security Engineer: Develops detailed cyber security designs and builds computer security architecture.
+Security Engineer: Develops detailed cybersecurity designs and builds computer security architecture.
 They’re on the front line of protecting network assets from threat actors, and they create robust defense systems, building and implementing tools for threat detection.
-They also lead incident response by minimising the impact of security breaches, conducting investigations and developing response strategies to protect their network.
+They also lead incident response by minimizing the impact of security breaches, conducting investigations, and developing response strategies to protect their network.

 Pen Tester: What do pen testers do?
 Well, they make their living trying to break things.
-They are hired to probe computer networks and discover vulnerabilities that a truly malicious hacker could exploit.
-They simulate a cyber attack and attempt to breach their organisation’s network.
-The insights from a pen tester’s report allows the organisation to patch up vulnerabilities in the security system.
+Organizations hire them to probe computer networks and discover vulnerabilities that a truly malicious hacker could exploit.
+They simulate a cyber attack and attempt to breach their organization’s network.
+The insights from a pen tester’s report allow the organization to patch up vulnerabilities in the security system.

 National average salary for Pen Tester: ~$116,000

-Before 2014, the cyber security expert in most companies was typically someone on the IT career track who had started playing around with security, and had become the “security person” for their organisation.
-Then about six years ago, companies and governments around the world started to wake up to the fact that customers, companies and data need protection from cyber threats.
-This has created a huge demand for cyber security skills in organisations — people with the skills to set up security teams and security programs
+Before 2014, the cybersecurity expert in most companies was typically someone on the IT career track who had started playing around with security and had become the “security person” for their organization.
+Then about six years ago, companies and governments around the world started to wake up to the fact that customers, companies, and data need protection from cyber threats.
+This has created a huge demand for cyber security skills in organizations — people with the skills to set up security teams and security programs

-In response to this, there’s been a great explosion of cyber security consultants who work with companies to help them set up their own security program in-house, or manage their security for them in an outsourced format.
+In response to this, there’s been a great explosion of cybersecurity careers for consultants to help them set up their own security program in-house, or manage their security for them in an outsourced format.